Emergence of Monogamy under Static and Dynamic Scenarios: Monogamy vs. Genuine multipartite entanglement

 \

-\begin{proposition} The average GGM of an \(N\)-qubit Dicke state with \(N/2\) excitations for even \(N\) and \(N/2 +1\) excitations for odd \(N\) is almost the same as that of the random states of \(N\)-qubits. \end{proposition}
+\begin{proposition} The average GGM of an \(N\)-qubit Dicke state with \(N/2\) excitations for even \(N\) and \(N/2 +1\) excitations for odd \(N\) is almost the same as that of the random states of \(N\)-qubits, especially in the limit $N \gg 1$. \\ \end{proposition}

 \begin{proof}